avartak/DIMPLE/README.md

 # Example Program

 This is an example program written in DIMPLE.
 It shows how to implement late binding of functions (also known as runtime polymorphism in object oriented programming).
-DIMPLE does not (as of now) support runtime polymorphism natively.
+DIMPLE does not (as of now) natively support classes or runtime polymorphism.

 ```
 /*